NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Density should be used to scale forces (not external forces).
 Do this instead of dividing by mass, ie divide by density instead.

+____

 ##### Viscosity

 I may have some general damping that's done by multiplying velocity by $0.999$ each timestep or something similar, just to ensure the fluid does settle even if viscosity force is not used at all.

+The Kernel function we use in the Viscosity Kernel Laplacian derived by Muller in the reference paper.

+____

+##### Surface Tension

+For surface tension we are asked to follow Mullers implementation which uses the concept of a "Colour Field" which is essentially scalar / binary grid which is 1 everywhere where fluid is and zero elsewhere (over the whole scene / simulation domain), this can then be differentiated to define a gradient to the surface to use for the surface tension force.

 ____